Frequently Asked Questions

 50.1. a) The issue or subscription of debentures, ordinary and privileged shares or other securities representing capital, when it does not require and lacks an informative issue prospectus referred to in articles 25 and following of RDL 4/2015, of 23 October, approving the Consolidated Text of the Securities Market Law.
 In this case, the promoter shall be understood to mean the company that is going to issue the securities.
 When non-accredited investors as defined in this title participate in the financing, the securities referred to in this section may not incorporate an implicit derivative.

 50.1. b) The issue or subscription of shares of limited liability companies, in which case the promoter shall be understood to mean the limited liability company that is going to issue the shares.

-50.1. c) The request for loans, including crowdfunding loans, in which case the “promoter” shall be understood to mean natural persons or legal persons who are borrowers.
+50.1. c) Application for loans, including participating loans, in which case the promoter means the natural or legal persons who are borrowers.

 No. Anyone can invest, but the law imposes greater limitations on non-accredited investors.

 Who is a non-accredited investor under the law?